Camille235/Expansion-Board-2-for-CNC-or-Other/README.md

-# Expansion Board 2 - CNC - Other
+# Expansion Board 2 - CNC/Other
 Expansion Board to Arduino CNC

 Hi!